ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

-Largely due to previous DDoS amplification attacks, mode 6 messages which have historically provided the ability for monitoring of servers SHOULD NOT be supported in the core of the protocol, however it may be provided as a separate extension specification.
+Largely due to previous DDoS amplification attacks, mode 6 messages which have historically provided the ability for monitoring of servers SHOULD NOT be supported in the core of the protocol.
+However, it may be provided as a separate extension specification.
 It is likely that even with a new version of the protocol middleboxes may continue to block this mode in default configurations into the future.